zingersu/3D-organ-growth-tracking-with-minimum-segmentation/README.md

 ------
 To monitor the growth and structural changes of crop organs, dynamic plant phenotyping based on time-series point clouds has become a cutting-edge research topic.
 However, existing organ tracking methods based on crop time-series point clouds either rely on complete organ instance segmentation results or lack real-time performance in capturing spatiotemporal correlations among organs.
 These limitations significantly hinder the development of dynamic crop phenotyping.<br>
 <br>
 3D-OGT is a framework capable of performing continuous organ tracking throughout the entire growth sequence with only the minimal segmentation information.
 Our framework can automatically propagate organ labels from the previous moment's crop point cloud to the subsequent point cloud, while completing organ segmentation and tracking on multiple crop growth sequences.
-The framework can recognize and track new organs, mature organs, and even suddenly disappeared organs.
-Experimental results on a spatiotemporal point cloud dataset demonstrate that the 3D-OGT framework achieves satisfactory organ tracking performance.<br>
+The framework can recognize and track new organs, mature (old) organs, and even suddenly disappeared organs.
+Experimental results on a spatiotemporal point cloud dataset demonstrate that the 3D-OGT framework achieves satisfactory organ tracking performance.
+The main workflow of our 3D-OGT is shonw in Fig. 1. <br>
 <p align="center">
   <strong><em>The overall framework of 3D-OGT. (a) is the step for new organ detection of point cloud based on the pre-trained 3D-NOD network; (b) implements inhomogeneous down-sampling; (c) employs semi-supervised learning for organ label broadcasting; (d) performs the label propagation and refinement. </em></strong>
 </p>